Professor Amanda Able

 School of Agriculture, Food and Wine

 I lead a research team internationally recognised for its work in understanding plant-pathogen interactions and postharvest physiology.
 I have been competitively awarded funds worth more than 9 million dollars since joining UA in 2001.
-As of November 2018, I have had seventeen PhD students and one Masters student successfully graduate since 2002 and was named Tall Poppy of the Year for South Australia in 2006 and the USQ Research Alumnus of the Year in 2015.
+As of September 2021, I have had eighteen PhD students and one Masters student successfully graduate since 2002 and was named Tall Poppy of the Year for South Australia in 2006 and the USQ Research Alumnus of the Year in 2015.

 In addition to research excellence, I am passionate about educating the next generation.
 I want to motivate, inspire and encourage students to learn life-long skills thereby enhancing their opportunities in the discipline of plant science, agriculture and/or biotechnology.
-I am currently the Deputy Dean (Learning and Teaching) for the Faculty of Sciences at the University of Adelaide.
+II was the Deputy Dean (Learning and Teaching) for the Faculty of Sciences from 2019 to end of March 2022.
 I was awarded the Executive Dean’s Excellence in Teaching Award in 2005 and the Australian Society of Plant Scientists (ASPS) Teaching Award in 2009.
 Furthermore, as the Education and Training Program Leader within the Molecular Plant Breeding CRC from 2003 to 2008 I promoted plant breeding and plant biotechnology to the wider community and school students, developing the award-winning Secondary School program, Get into Genes.
-I have also been part of the national Office of Learning and Teaching project responsible for the development of the Agriculture Learning and Teaching Academic Standards, endorsed by the Australian Council of Deans of Agriculture (www.agltas.edu.au/).
+I have also been part of the national Office of Learning and Teaching project responsible for the development of the Agriculture Learning and Teaching Academic Standards, endorsed by the Australian Council of Deans of Agriculture (ACDA).
+I also currently convene the ACDA Learning and Teaching Academy Steering Group (see https://www.acda.edu.au/learning-and-teaching-academy).

 - My Research